xlladdins/xll/README.md

 ### The `4` and `12` Suffixes

-The Excel SDK has two versions of most data types, one for pre 2007 Excel and one for post 2007 Excel.
+The Excel SDK has two versions of most data types, one for pre 2007 Excel and one 2007 Excel and after.
-The post 2007 verions allow for large grids and wide character Unicode strings.
+The new verions allow for large grids and wide character Unicode strings.
 The new data types have names with the suffix `12`.
-This library uses the suffix `4` to make it possible to write add-ins that work with all version of Excel.
+This library uses the suffix `4` for pre 2007 Excel to make it possible to write add-ins that work with all version of Excel.
 It uses a technique similar to the Windows [`TCHAR`](https://docs.microsoft.com/en-us/windows/win32/learnwin32/working-with-strings) that uses the `W` suffix for wide character (Unicode) and the suffix `A` for char (ANSI)